dimitrivinet/osp_project/README.md

 # USAGE:

-To use a .c file, execute the command:
+To use a .c file, execute the command:\n
     make <file name (without extension)>
     ex:
     '''